Quansight-Labs/pytest-run-parallel/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox](https://tox.readthedocs.io/en/latest/), please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `uv run pytest`, please ensure the coverage at least stays the same before you submit a pull request.

 ## License